 The lovely seaside town of Conwy has recently been voted as the prettiest place in the UK to visit, by the Japanese Association of Travel Agents.
 They questioned 300 professionals from the leading travel agencies, in Japan, to choose the 30 most attractive villages in Europe.
 Conwy was voted number one, not only in Europe but also the only finalist in the UK.
 As a result of this, Conwy is now being promoted throughout Japan as a tourist attraction at tourism conferences and expositions.
-We may well see an increase in Japanese holidaymakers and sushi gourmets at static caravan parks in North Wales very soon.
+We may well see an increase in Japanese holidaymakers and the occaional Welsh Sushi Dish at static caravan parks in North Wales.

 Since receiving this award, Visit Conwy has had a specially made recipe for sushi developed, known locally as “Wushi”.
 The Chairman of the Destination Conwy Steering Group stated that they hope it will encourage locals and visitors to the area to try Welsh ingredients in this alternative way, to celebrate The Year of Adventure in Wales.

 The traditional, raw fish Eastern dish from Japan has been given a Welsh twist, created using fine Welsh ingredients including cockles, leeks, Welsh cheddar cheese and a sea trout known as sewin.
 Tasty morsels, these delicate parcels of food have then been wrapped in traditional black laverbread which is made from seaweed.
 Created with the help of Hisae Driver, the Head Chef at a local pan Asian restaurant East, in Llandudno it is predicted that the new Wushi dish will grab attention and become a local delicacy.